sciencewithsaucee-sudo/Bhaishajya-Kalpana-Kosha/README.md

 ## 👨‍⚕️ About the Creator

-This open-source project was developed by **Dr. Sparsh Varshney** to contribute to the accessibility and understanding of Ayurvedic knowledge, complementing the Ayurvedic Herb Database.
+This open-source project was developed by **Sparsh Varshney** to contribute to the accessibility and understanding of Ayurvedic knowledge, complementing the Ayurvedic Herb Database.

 **Connect:**